Safa Khulusi: Shakespeare and the theory of Arab ancestry and Arabic influence

 In a massive tome, the professor argued that the lone survivor of the shipwreck of an Arab merchant vessel washed up on the shores of Elizabethan England and made his way, wet, bedraggled, and famished, to the nearest village where he found hospitality and shelter.
 Establishing himself, there our mariner quickly mastered English and in short order was churning out remarkable poems and dramas.
 Relocated to Stratford-on-Avon and London, he rose to prominence in the theater, even winning the favor of the Virgin Queen.
 His original name had been Shaykh Zubayr, but (though there is no letter p in the Arabic alphabet) this was soon anglicized to Shakespeare.

 This thesis, which would have delighted Jorge Luis Borges, rested not merely on fanciful historical supposition but on a mad, meticulous, and painstaking inventory of Shakespeare's vocabulary.
 The Iraqi argued, with the unassailable logic of the truly demented, that most of Shakespeare's language could be traced back to Classical Arabic....
 Even more telling, our scholar detected scores, even hundreds, of borrowings and "cognates" in the Bard's works.
 To give but one example: the Arabic adjective nabil, which means "noble," occurs, naturally enough, throughout the plays and poems.

 Khulusi's thesis was expounded in Arabic publications.
 He also wrote several articles in English on Shakespeare and Arabian literature for the Islamic Review, but did not claim Shakespeare himself was Arabian in these publications.
 In 1966 he suggested that Romeo and Juliet draws on the "basically Arabian" concept of Platonic love.
-In 1970 he summarised his arguments about Shakespeare's language, but confined himself to the suggestion that the poet was "under the influence of Arabic style".
+In 1970 he summarized his arguments about Shakespeare's language, but confined himself to the suggestion that the poet was "under the influence of Arabic style".

 His view that Shakespeare had Arabic ancestors is highly speculative and lacks any evidence.
 His opinions have been opposed by other scholars including Abdul Sattar Jawad, Abdullah Al-Dabbagh, Eric Ormsby, Ferial Ghazoul, as well as the Egyptian scholar Ibrahim Hamadah, who devoted a book, ‘Urubat Shakespeare (The Arabism of Shakespeare) 1989, to refuting Khulusi's thesis.
 Libyan leader Muammar Gaddafi endorsed Khulusi's views in 1989.